Greg Bales

 About Me

 My name is Greg Bales.
 I am an editor by trade and disposition.
-My partner Kathy and son Gabriel live with me, as do a dog named Newton and two cats, Jane and Mr. Bingley.
-Beneath our small apartment lies a network of tunnels inhabited by fat chipmunks.
+My partner Kathy and son Gabriel live with me, as do three cats, Jane and Mr. Bingley and Crabapple.

-I can be found elsewhere on the Internet in the following places:
+I can be found elsewhere on the Internet:

 What else is there to say?